Episode #015: Your Pocket Sailing Instructor Podcast: Sailing Goals – Race Sailing

 Which key courses should you take?

-There are a few different ways that you can expand your sail racing knowledge.
+There are a few different ways that you can expand your race sailing knowledge.
 Here are some of my thoughts:

 - Introduction to Racing Course: there are several courses that help you understand the foundations of sailboat racing.
 These courses also should dive into the Racing Rules of Sailing (RRS) which are updated every 4 years.
 There are also many courses and seminars that focus on specific aspects of the race and the rules pertaining to those aspects, such as race starts.